wing5wong/artisan-whs-static/source/_news/2020-08-13_alec-mcnab-reflects-briefly-on-the-passing-of-fred-holmes-and-previews-upcoming-athletic-events.md

 On Monday I heard of the death of Fred Holmes, who was through the many years I knew him a dedicated volunteer, not only in athletics but for so many other areas in the community.

-I grew to know Fred back in the early to mid-1980s when I was coaching his son **Martin**, a talented middle-distance runner who was then a student at **Whanganui High School**.
+I grew to know Fred back in the early to mid-1980s when I was coaching **his son Martin, a talented middle-distance runner who was then a student at Whanganui High School**.

 Fred, like many parents, immediately volunteered.